 As with any instance of neck pain, the ultimate decision on the best course of treatment comes down to what’s right for the patient.
 Since physical therapy involves highly personalized sessions, it’s possible that different techniques may be effective for a period of time.
 When PT and other non-surgical options fail to provide lasting relief, however, ACDF is worth considering, especially given the increased accuracy of the procedure.

-If you’re unsure about what treatment options are right for you, contact The Spine Institute at (310) 828-7757 and schedule an in-person consultation with a board-certified spine surgeon.
+If you’re unsure about what treatment options are right for you, contact The Spine Institute at (310) 828-7757 and schedule an in-person consultation with a board-certified spine surgeon Los Angeles families can turn to.
 The path to a pain-free life starts here.